HenrikSamuelsson/Introduction_to_Java_Programming/Chapter_13/Checkpoints_Ch_13.md

 Then assume that we have the classes House, Car, Bicycle.
 All these classes could then possible implement several of the above interfaces but likely not all.
 A Bicycle will for example probably have a lights and a lock but not a door.

 Interfaces makes it possibly to bind things that are less tightly bound to an Object.
 Things that can be applied in multiple different situations.

+## 13.28 ##
+Stole this answer from the [https://docs.oracle.com/javase/tutorial/java/IandI/abstract.html](https://docs.oracle.com/javase/tutorial/java/IandI/abstract.html "The Java Tutorials - Abstract Method and Classes")
+> Abstract classes are similar to interfaces.
+You cannot instantiate them, and they may contain a mix of methods declared with or without an implementation.
+However, with abstract classes, you can declare fields that are not static and final, and define public, protected, and private concrete methods.
+With interfaces, all fields are automatically public, static, and final, and all methods that you declare or define (as default methods) are public.
+In addition, you can extend only one class, whether or not it is abstract, whereas you can implement any number of interfaces.